-Although guinea pigs are small they are one of the largest rodents kept as pets and need a lot of space to run around, explore and exercise to keep them happy and healthy.
-The minimum cage space required for one guinea pig is 70 square centimeters or 7.5 square feet, as this will allow for enough space for everything they need as well as room to run and play.
+Although guinea pigs are small, they are one of the largest rodents kept as pets and need a lot of space to run around, explore and exercise to live happy and healthy lives.
+The minimum cage space required for one guinea pig is 70 square centimetres or 7.5 square feet, as this will allow for enough space for everything they need as well as room to run and play.
 Due to territorial reasons, male guinea pigs require at least 1 square meter of cage space to prevent fights and distress between your pets.
 A small cage may lead to stressful situations for your furry friends, and can affect the overall health and happiness of your guinea pigs.

 CAGE SIZE GUIDELINE: